Atal Bihari Vajpayee: Political philosophy

-Janata and the BJP (1975–1995)
+Janata Party and the BJP (1975–1995)

 Vajpayee was arrested along with several other opposition leaders during the Internal Emergency imposed by Prime Minister Indira Gandhi in 1975.
 Initially interned in Bangalore, Vajpayee appealed his imprisonment on the grounds of bad health, and was moved to a hospital in Delhi.
 In December 1976, Vajpayee ordered the student activists of the ABVP to tender an unconditional apology to Indira Gandhi for perpetrating violence and disorder.
 The ABVP student leaders refused to obey his order.

 Gandhi ended the state of emergency in 1977.
 A coalition of parties, including the BJS, came together to form the Janata Party, which won the 1977 general elections.
 Morarji Desai, the chosen leader of the alliance, became the prime minister.
 Vajpayee served as the minister of external affairs, or foreign minister, in Desai's cabinet.
 As foreign minister, Vajpayee became the first person in 1977 to deliver a speech to the United Nations General Assembly in Hindi.

 In 1979, Desai and Vajpayee resigned, triggering the collapse of the Janata Party.
 The erstwhile members of the Bharatiya Jana Sangh came together to form the Bharatiya Janata Party (BJP) in 1980, with Vajpayee as its first President.

+Leading up to Operation Bluestar, there were several protests by Sangh Parivar, including a march led by LK Advani and Vajpayee of the Bhartiya Janta Party to protest against the lack of government action and to demand that the Indian Army be sent into the Golden Temple.

 The 1984 general elections were held in the wake of Prime Minister Indira Gandhi's assassination by her Sikh bodyguards.
 While he had won the 1977 and the 1980 elections from New Delhi, Vajpayee shifted to his home town Gwalior for the election.

-Vidya Razdan was initially tipped to be the Congress (I) candidate.
+Vidya Razdan was initially tipped to be the Congress candidate.
 Instead, Madhavrao Scindia, scion of the Gwalior royal family, was brought in on the last day of filing nominations.
 Vajpayee lost to Scindia, managing to secure only 29% of the votes.